proselytear/rnpcalculator/README.md

 ###Implemented a command-line reverse polish notation (RPN) calculator using a language that you know well.

+### Description of application

+Application has 3 layers:
+    - <b>view</b> - console view for users that could be easily replaced by web page, REST, etc.
+    - <b>controller</b> - IO controller that handles data received from view layer (could be replaced with WEB Controller, Socket, REST controller, etc.)
+    - <b>service</b> - business logic for calculating result of input

+Added CalculatorIOException that should handle any error occurred via program work.

 ## Environment
 1. JDK 8+
 2. Maven 3+